pougetat/GameBoyEmulator/README.md

 ## Milestone 2 : Run through the entire boot process

+This milestone has been completed.
+We now run through the entire boot sequence with the logo check working properly.
+We can now move on to testing on simple ROMs.

+### Work to be done

 * TASK : implement LD instructions
 * TASK : implement XOR instructions
 * TASK : implement BIT instructions